 Start with the Coaches.
 We know 0.6 for Sam, so it must be 0.4 for Alex (the probabilities must add to 1):

 Then fill out the branches for Sam (0.5 Yes and 0.5 No), and then for Alex (0.3 Yes and 0.7 No):

-Now it is neatly laid out we could calculate probabilities (read more at "Tree Diagrams").
+Now it is neatly laid out we can calculate probabilities (read more at "Tree Diagrams").

-Mutually Exclusive means you can't get both events at the same time.
+Mutually Exclusive means we can't get both events at the same time.

 It is either one or the other, but not both